Tombola (game): Italy

-In Italy, a tombola is a traditional board game, first played in the city of Naples in the eighteenth century.
-It is similar to the game of bingo.
-It is mostly played at Christmas time, and prizes are often only symbolic or low cash pots.
+Tombola is a traditional game played throughout Italy.
+Neapolitan tombola—today's most popular version—is thought to have originated in 1734 following the new king's decision to tax winnings of the similar game Lotto, then widely-played throughout Naples.
+Today, tombola is mostly played during Christmas and New Year's Eve, but may also be played during family gatherings such as birthday parties.
+It is similar to the British version of bingo, but generally less formal, with prizes often being only symbolic or low cash pots.

-The player will purchase cards based on fixed cost decided at the start of the game (usually 20c or similar small coin).
+The player will purchase cards based on a fixed cost decided at the start of the game (usually 20c or a similar small coin).

-You can buy as many cards as you wish.
+Players may buy as many cards as they wish.

 The money is then divided into 5 prize lots with increasing value: